OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 ---

 This is a blog post about the garbage collection framework [MMTk](https://github.com/mmtk/mmtk-core) and my experience implementing it into our own Rust-based intepreters.
+Rust here is a focus-but-not-really, since we do away with a lot of its guarantees, for better or for worse but definitely for performance.

 The goal of this blog post is to remain accessible, such that people with limited knowledge of GC or of Rust can still get value out of it.
 Hopefully I succeed, but it's a fine line.